MegaCoder99/Royale2D/src/Engine/readme.md

 - This top-level folder has things like icon resources, build scripts, etc.
 - In Royale2D folder: all C# classes/code files except top-level "entry points" should be put in a folder describing a coherent feature set, module or category that code belongs to
 - If there isn't a folder where a code file makes sense to live (or if it'd only have a few classes in it tops), put it in the "General" folder until clear complex categories emerge.
 - Namespacing to be avoided.
-At least while under heavy development, I want classes to be fluid and easily moved to different folders as needs arise to adapt to changing dev designs and requirements.
+At least while the project is under heavy development, I want classes to be fluid and easily moved to different folders as needs arise to adapt to changing dev designs and requirements.

 ## Build